daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 5: Resonant Frequency
 * Rang 6: Resonant Quake ou Return to the Obelisk

-**Intrusions du MJ:** Cyphers and artifacts react unexpectedly in the character's hands.
+**Intrusions de la MJ:** Cyphers and artifacts react unexpectedly in the character's hands.

 -----